SGGS pp 458-460, Aasa M: 5, Chhants 9-11.

 Salok.
 Subẖ cẖinṯan gobinḏ ramaṇ nirmal sāḏẖū sang.
 Nānak nām na visra▫o ik gẖaṛī kar kirpā bẖagvanṯ. ||1||

-(Slok) prologue: May, my (chintan) thinking be (subh) virtuous, I (raman) remember (gobind) the Master and keep (nirmal = free of dirt) the sacred (sang) company of (saadhu) the guru – in holy congregation.
+(Slok) prologue: May, my (chintan) thinking be (subh = good) virtuous, I (raman) remember (gobind) the Master and keep (nirmal = free of dirt) the purifying (sang) company of (saadhoo) the guru – join holy congregation.

-May I not (visrau) forget (naam-u) Divine virtues and commands, even for (ik) one (ghari = short period) moment, o (bhagvant = master of fortune) Almighty.
+May I not (visrau) forget (naam-u) Divine virtues and commands, even for (ik) one (ghari = short period) moment, o (bhagvant = master of fortune) Almighty – because I am then overcome by vices.
 1.

 Cẖẖanṯ.
 Bẖinnī rainṛī▫ai cẖāmkan ṯāre.
 Jāgėh sanṯ janā mere rām pi▫āre.

-(Chhant) composition with stanzas of six lines each.
-(Rainrriai) the night is (bhinni) wet with dew, (taar-e) the stars (chaakan-i) sparkle in the sky – presenting a spiritually romantic environment.
+(Chhant) song of praise for the Almighty.
+(Rainrreeai) the night is (bhinni = rinsed) pleasant, (taarey) the stars (chaamkan-i) sparkle in the sky – presenting a spiritually romantic environment.

-(Sant janaa = saintly people) the seekers of (m-er-e) my (piaar-e) Beloved (raam) all-pervasive Master (jaageh) remain awake and remember the Master.
+(Sant janaa = saintly people) the seekers of (meyrey) my (piaarey) Beloved (raam) all-pervasive Master (jaagah-i) are awake and remember the Master, i.e. human life is blessed as one can hope to find the Creator; the seekers ever yearn for the Master.

 Rām pi▫āre saḏā jāgėh nām simrahi anḏino.
 Cẖaraṇ kamal ḏẖi▫ān hirḏai parabẖ bisar nāhī ik kẖino.

-(Piaar-e) the loved ones of, i.e. those who love, (raam) the all-pervasive Master, they are (sadaa) ever (jaag-e) awake – alert against distractions from the world-play – and (andino = day after day) for ever (simreh) remember to live by (naam-u) Divine virtues and commands.
+(Piaaey) the loved ones of, i.e. those who love, (raam) the all-pervasive Master, they are (sadaa) ever (jaagey) awake – alert against temptations in the world-play – and (andino = day after day) for ever (simrah-i) remember to live by (naam-u) Divine virtues and commands.

-With (hirdai) their minds (dhiaan) focussed on (charan kamal = lotus feet) being in obedience of the Almighty, they (bisar-u) do not forget IT even for (ik khino) a moment.
+With (dhiaan-u) focus on (charan kamal = lotus feet) being in obedience of the Almighty (hirdai) in their minds, they do not (bisar-u) forget IT even for (ik khino) a moment.

 Ŧaj mān moh bikār man kā kalmalā ḏukẖ jāre.
 Binvanṯ Nānak saḏā jāgėh har ḏās sanṯ pi▫āre. ||1||

-They (taj-i) shed (maan-u) pride, (moh) attachment to the world-play and (bikaar-u) evil (ka = of) from (man) their minds, and thus (jaar-e = burn) obviate (dukh) pain caused by (kalmalaa) wrong-doings.
+They (taj-i) shed (maan-u) pride, (moh-u) attachment to the world-play and (bikaar-u) the vice of ego (ka = of) from their (man) minds, and thus (jaarey = burn) obviate (dukh) pain caused by (kalmalaa = dirt of conflicts) duality and resultant wrongdoings.

-(Binvant-i) supplicates the fifth Nanak: (Piaar-e) the beloved (daas = servants) humble (sant) seekers of (har-i) the Almighty are (sadaa) ever (jaageh = awake) alert to distractions in the world-play – and remain absorbed on the Almighty.
+(Binvant-i) supplicates fifth Nanak: (Piaarey) the beloved (daas = servants) humble (sant = saints) seekers of (har-i) the Almighty are (sadaa) ever (jaagah-i = awake) alert to distractions in the world-play – and remain absorbed in the Almighty.
 1.

 Merī sejṛī▫ai ādambar baṇi▫ā.
 Man anaḏ bẖa▫i▫ā parabẖ āvaṯ suṇi▫ā.

-My (man-i) mind (bhaia = happened) feels bliss to (sunia) hear that (prabh-u) the Almighty is (aavat) coming, i.e. to learn that the Master is within and I can find IT.
+My (man-i) mind (bhaiaa = happened) feels (anad-u = bliss) happy to (sunia) hear that (prabh-u) the Almighty is (aavat) coming, i.e. to learn that the Master is within and I can find IT.

 Parabẖ mile su▫āmī sukẖah gāmī cẖāv mangal ras bẖare.
 Ang sang lāge ḏūkẖ bẖāge parāṇ man ṯan sabẖ hare.

-When (sukhah gaami) the comfort-giving (suaami) Master (mil-e) meets, i.e. when the Beloved is found within, one is (bhar-e) filled with (chaav/chau) affection and (mangal) joy of meeting the Beloved.
+When (sukhah gaami) the solace-giving (suaami) Master (miley) meets, i.e. when the Divine is experienced within, one is (bharey) filled with (ras) joy, (chaav/chau) fondness and (mangal) joy.

-And when IT (laag-e) comes in contact (ang-i) physically, (dookh) pains (bhaag-e) run away, i.e. when one immerses the self in the Master’s love, all afflictions leave; (praan) life, (man) mind and (tan) body (sabh-i) all (har-e = become green) blossom.
+And when IT (laagey) comes in contact (sang-i = with, ang-i = body) physically, i.e. is experienced within, (dookh) faults (bhaagey) run away, i.e. when one immerses the self in the Master’s love, all afflictions leave; (praan) life, (man) mind and (tan) body (sabh-i) all (harey = become green) blossom.

 Man icẖẖ pā▫ī parabẖḏẖi▫ā▫ī sanjog sāhā subẖ gaṇi▫ā.
 Binvanṯ Nānak mile sarīḏẖar sagal ānanḏ ras baṇi▫ā. ||2||

-One’s (ichh) wishes of (man) mind (paai = received) are fulfilled by (dhiaai) remembering (prabh) the Almighty; (saaha = astrologically selected time) the time of (sanjog) meeting the Master is (subh) auspicious.
+One’s (ichh) wishes of (man) the mind (paaee = received) are fulfilled by (dhiaaee) paying attention to/conforming to virtues and commands of (prabh) the Almighty; (saaha = astrologically selected time) the time of (sanjog) meeting the Master is (ganiaa) counted as (subh) auspicious.

-(Binvant-i) supplicates the fifth Nanak: (Mil-e) finding (sree-dhar = support of Sree/Lakshmi – goddess of wealth) the Almighty, (bania = is made) creates (sagal) all (aanand) bliss and (ras-u) enjoyment, i.e. discovering the Master within is the source of peace and happiness.
+(Binvant-i) supplicates fifth Nanak: (Miley) finding (sreedhar = support of Sree/Lakshmi – goddess of wealth) the Almighty, (bania = is made) creates (sagal) all (aanand) bliss and (ras-u = taste) joy, i.e. discovering the Master within is the source of peace and happiness.
 2.

 Mil sakẖī▫ā pucẖẖėh kaho kanṯ nīsāṇī.
 Ras parem bẖarī kacẖẖ bol na jāṇī.

-(Sakhia) girl friends of the bride (mil-i) together (puchhah-i) ask her to (kahu = say) describe (neesaani) signs of (kant) the spouse, i.e. the seekers ask one who has realised the Almighty as to what the Almighty is like.
+(Sakhia) girlfriends of the bride (mil-i) together (puchhah-i) ask her to (kah-u = say) describe (neesaani) signs of (kant) the spouse, i.e. the seekers ask what is it like to experience the Almighty within.

-The bride (bhari) filled with (ras = taste) the experience of (prem) love (na jaani) cannot (bol-i) talk, i.e. the Master within cannot be described; IT can only be experienced.
+The soul-bride (bhari) filled with (ras = taste) the joy of (preym) love (na jaani) cannot (bol-i) talk, i.e. the Master within cannot be described; IT can only be experienced.

 Guṇ gūṛ gupaṯ apār karṯe nigam anṯ na pāvhe.
 Bẖagaṯ bẖā▫e ḏẖi▫ā▫e su▫āmī saḏā har guṇ gāvhe.

-(Gun) virtues of (kart-e) the Creator are (goorr = deep) profound, (gupt = hidden) unknowable and (apaar) infinite; even (nigam = Vedas) the scriptures do not (paavh-e) know their (ant-u = limits) mysteries.
+(Gun) virtues of (kartey) the Creator are (goorr = deep) profound, (gupt = hidden) unknowable and (apaar) infinite; even (nigam = Vedas) the scriptures do not (paavhey) know, i.e. do not describe, (ant-u = limits) all of them.

-The devotees – do not try to know hem, but just – (dhiaa-e) remember (suaami) the Master (bhaa-e) with loving (bhagat-i) devotion, (sadaa) ever (gaavh-e = singing) praising (gun) the virtues of (har-i) the Almighty – as perceived by them.
+The devotees – do not try to know them, but just – (dhiaaey) pay attention to/obey (suaami) the Master (bhaaey) with loving (bhagat-i) devotion, (sadaa) ever (gaavahey = singing) praising (gun) the virtues of (har-i) the Almighty – as perceived by them.

 Sagal guṇ sugi▫ān pūran āpṇe parabẖ bẖāṇī.
 Binvanṯ Nānak rang rāṯī parem sahj samāṇī. ||3||

-The soul-bride who (bhaani) is liked by (prabh) the Master (aapn-e= own) of all, is deemed to have (pooran) perfectly (su-giaan) good knowledge of (sagal) all IT’s (gun) virtues, i.e. one, who lives a virtuous life and gains acceptance of the Creator, is indeed learned.
+The soul-bride who (bhaani) is liked by (prabh) the Master (aapney = own) of all, (pooran = filled) has (sugiaan) good awareness of (sagal) all IT’s (gun) virtues, i.e. one, who lives a virtuous life and gains acceptance of the Creator, is truly learned.

-(Binvant-i) supplicates the fifth Nanak: One who is (raati = dyed) imbued (rang-i) with devotion of the Almighty (sahj-i) effortlessly (samaani) remains absorbed in (pr-em) love, i.e. living by virtues and commands, of the Master.
+(Binvant-i) supplicates fifth Nanak: One who is (raati = dyed) imbued (rang-i = in love of) with devotion of the Almighty (samaani) remains absorbed in IT’s (preym) love (sahj-i) intuitively, i.e. living by virtues and commands of the Master becomes his/her way of life.
 3.

 Sukẖ sohilṛe har gāvaṇ lāge.
 Sājan sarsi▫aṛe ḏukẖḏusman bẖāge.

-Those devoted to the Master (laag-e) engage in (gaavan) singing (sohilrr-e) praises of (sukh = comfort) the comfort-giving (har-i) Master.
+Those devoted to the Master (laagey) engage in (gaavan) singing (sohilrrey) the joyful songs praising (sukh = comfort) the comfort-giving (har-i) Master.

-(Saajan = friends) virtues (sarsiaarr-e = feel happy) increase while (dusman = enemies) the antagonistic (dukh = pains) vices (bhaag-e) run, i.e. virtues add to, and vices leave, the mind.
+(Saajan = friends) virtues (sarsiaarrey = feel happy) increase while (dusman = enemies) the antagonistic (dukh = pains) vices (bhaagey) run, i.e. virtues are added to, and vices leave, the mind.

 Sukẖ sahj sarse har nām rahse parabẖ āp kirpā ḏẖārī▫ā.
 Har cẖaraṇ lāge saḏā jāge mile parabẖ banvārī▫ā.

-(Sukh) peace and (sahj) tranquillity of the mind (saras-e) increase and it (rahs-e) feels happy with living (har-i naam-i) by Divine virtues and commands; this happens when the Almighty (aap-i) IT-self (kirpa dhaaria = bestows kindnes) is kind – to motivate.
+(Sukh) peace and (sahj) poise of the mind (sarasey) increase and one (rahsey) feels happy with living (har-i naam-i) by Divine virtues and commands; this happens only when the Almighty (aap-i) IT-self (kirpa dhaareeaa = bestows kindnes) is kind to motivate.

-One then (sadaa) ever (jaag-e = awake) remains alert to distractions, (laag-e) engages in (har-i charan = Almighty’s feet) service/living in obedience to (har-i) the Almighty, and (mil-e) finds (prabh) the Almighty (banvaaria = wearer of garland of vegetation) Master.
+One then (sadaa) ever (jaagey = awake) remains alert to distractions, (laagey) engages in (har-i charan = Almighty’s feet) service/living in obedience to (har-i) the Almighty, and (miley) finds/experiences (banvaareea = gardener of all vegetation) the Almighty (prabh) Master within.

 Subẖḏivas ā▫e sahj pā▫e sagal niḏẖ parabẖ pāge.
 Binvanṯ Nānak saraṇ su▫āmī saḏā har jan ṯāge. ||4||1||10||

-For the devotees, (subh) good (divas) days (aa-e) come, i.e. those are good times, when (paa-e = found) one gets to be at (pag) the feet, i.e. under the care, of (prabh) the Almighty, (nidh-i) the treasure-house of (sagal) every thing.
+For the devotees, (subh) good (divas) days (aaey) come, i.e. those are good times, when one (paaey = finds) gets to be at (paagey) the feet, i.e. be in care/obedience, of (prabh) the Almighty, (nidh-i) the treasure house of (sagal) everything.

-(Binvant-i =supplicates) humbly states the fifth Nanak: (Har-i jan) the devotees of the Master (sadaa) ever (taag-e) run to seek, i.e. wish to be in (saran-i) sanctuary of (suaami) the Master – living by Divine virtues and commands.
+(Binvant-i = supplicates) humbly states fifth Nanak: (Har-i jan) the devotees of the Master (sadaa) ever (taagey = look to) seek, i.e. wish to be in, (saran-i) sanctuary of (suaami) the Master – living by Divine virtues and commands.
 4. 1.
 10.

 —————————————